sixcious/url-incrementer/README.md

 Coming Soon in Version 5.4 (TBD)
 - New Feature: Save URL Profiles/Patterns.
 URLI can now remember different URL patterns and intervals you set.
 You can check the save checkbox if you want to save a URL Profile while in the Popup UI Setup.
 To protect your privacy, URLs saved will be saved as cryptographic hashes using PBKDF2 with HMAC SHA-512, a salt, and a high number of iterations.
 Not even URLI can figure out the URLs!
 - New Feature: "The Incrementer's Toolkit" - 1: Open a range of up to 100 incremented tabs in your browser or 2: Generate a list of incremented URL links for easy navigation!
+- New Feature: Repeat Mode for AUTO: Loops back to the starting URL and repeats!
+- New Feature: Randomize Sequence: Shuffles the next URLs you'll see in random order, like shuffling a deck of cards.
+Works in normal, AUTO, or Toolkit modes.
+Uses the Durstenfeld algorithm to perform the shuffling in O(n) time.
 - Error Skipping Improvement: Reduced redirect false alarms by maintaining the current state with the server (added "credentials same-origin" to the fetch request)
 - Bug fix: Now ensuring the toolbar icon and the Internal Shortcuts declarativeContent rule are correctly re-set when the extension first starts as opposed to when the extension just updates (e.g. covers a Chrome bug use-case when the declarativeContent rule is lost when the extension is simply disabled and re-enabled)